nginxinc/nginx-amplify-doc/amplify-guide.md

 You can use NGINX Amplify to do the following:

- * Visually identify performance bottlenecks, overloaded servers, or potential DDoS attacks
+ * Visualize and identify performance bottlenecks, overloaded servers, or potential DDoS attacks
  * Improve and optimize NGINX performance with intelligent advice and recommendations
  * Get notified when something is wrong with the application delivery
  * Plan web application capacity and performance
  * Keep track of the systems running NGINX

-NGINX Amplify is a SaaS product, and it's hosted on AWS public cloud.

 ### Main components

-NGINX Amplify includes the following key components:
+NGINX Amplify is mainly a SaaS product, and it's hosted on AWS public cloud.
+It includes the following key components:

  1. **Agent**

     Amplify Agent is a Python application that runs on monitored systems.
 Its role is to collect various metrics from the operating system and from the NGINX instances, aggregate and send them to the backend system for visualization.

-    NGINX Amplify is hosted on AWS.
     All communications between the agent and Amplify SaaS are done securely over TLS/SSL.
 All traffic is always initiated by the agent.

  2. **Amplify UI**